meshtastic/meshtastic/website/docs/getting-started/faq.md

 * Answer TBD

 Q: How do I get the Meshtastic iOS App?
 * Answer TBD

+## Bluetooth

+Q: How do I pair my phone to the device if my device doesn't have a screen?
+* Answer TBD

 ## WiFi / Web Browser